Most Famous Car Logos

 Chevrolet Logo

-The Chevrolet bowtie emblem, commonly called Chevy, is a prominent and aesthetically pleasing symbol in the automotive world.
-Many theories of its origin exist historically.
-One states that William C. Durant, the visionary co-founder of Chevrolet and General Motors, was inspired by the emblem based on a pattern he noticed on French wallpaper.
+The Chevrolet bowtie emblem, commonly referred to as the Chevy, is a prominent and aesthetically pleasing symbol in the automotive world.
+Many theories about its origin exist.
+One states that William C. Durant, the visionary co-founder of Chevrolet and General Motors, was inspired by the emblem, which was based on a pattern he noticed on French wallpaper.

 This version was later challenged by Durant’s wife, who claimed that the emblem was influenced by a design from a newspaper advertisement.
-Another persuasive version is attributed to Louis Chevrolet, who attributes the emblem’s design to the fact that he was paying homage to his family’s Swiss ancestry by drawing parallels to the Swiss Cross.
+Another persuasive version is attributed to Louis Chevrolet, who claims that the emblem’s design was inspired by his family’s Swiss ancestry, drawing parallels to the Swiss Cross.

 Toyota Logo